FranCarstens/rhythmic/src/language/en/help.md

 ### Text Sample

-- Adjusting multiline text will generate more usable results.
+- Adjusting multiline text will generate more accurate results.
 - Type "Lorem" to automatically generate some sample text.
 - Supports html tags, so you can e.g. provide `li`s for your `ol` or `ul` selectors.

 #### Line Height

   - **Adjust until**
-  - Your sample baseline is parallel to the baseline grid
+  - The sample text’s baseline runs parallel to the baseline grid
   - Each line of text is equidistant from the baseline or subgrid, whichever matches your intent
     - For comfortable reading consider somewhere between 120%-180% of the font-size
-  - At this stage your sample baseline does not have to be on the baseline grid, but it should be parallel
+  - After this adjustment, your sample text's baseline spacing should match the grid — even if it's not aligned to it yet.

 #### Top

-  - Adjust the top offset (not margin) until the sample baseline is on the baseline grid
+  - Adjust the top offset (not margin) until the sample text's baseline is on the baseline grid
   - This will more often than not be a negative value

 #### Padding Top

   - Set the top padding in pixels
-  - Adjust the top padding to so the sample baseline is on the closest subgrid line to the top, without leaving the white space
+  - Adjust the top padding so the sample text's baseline is on the closest subgrid line to the top, without leaving the white space

 #### Margin Bottom

   - Set the bottom margin in pixels
-  - Adjust the bottom margin until the sample baseline is on the red box
+  - Adjust the bottom margin until the sample text's baseline is on the red box